 Anyone can sign up to access the information.

 Is there a cost to upload fleet files?

 No. There is no cost to container owners and operators to upload and maintain their fleet files in the database.

 Is there a cost to end users (shippers, forwarers, terminals, etc.)?

-During the roll-out phase, which is expected to last through the end of 2017, the database is being provided free of charge to users.
+During the roll-out phase, which is expected to last through 2018, the database is being provided free of charge to users.
 Once the database is more fully populated, a small charge for end users is planned to cover the database’s running costs.
 BoxTech is a non-profit, non-commercial service to the industry.
 Its operating costs will remain modest and spread amongst thousands of users, the cost is expected to be negligible.